lavanet/lava/README.md

 ### Installing development dependencies

-before running the scripts make sure you have go installed and added to $PATH, you can validate by running `which go` init_install will install all necessary dependencies to develop on lava.
+before running the scripts make sure you have got installed and added to $PATH, you can validate by running `which go` init_install will install all necessary dependencies to develop on lava.

 ```bash